 The other type of variance is an adverse variance.
 This type of variance is disadvantageous to the firm.
 For example, if the actual labour rate efficiency is lower than the standard labour rate efficiency, the variance between the two is adverse as the company was spending more than the standard amount on salaries.

 Purpose of Variance Analysis

-After finding the variance, managers must investigate why the variance occurred so that they know what they did right or wrong.
-For example, if the company has a favourable direct materials variance because it purchased raw materials from a particular supplier, it will know that it is best to buy from the company again.
+After calculating variance, managers must investigate why the variance occurred to know what they did right or wrong.
+For example, suppose the company has a favourable direct materials variance because it purchased raw materials from a particular supplier.
+In that case, it will know that it is best to buy from the company again.

-One thing you must remember when you are performing variance analysis is that you should compare like with like.
-For example, if the company doesn’t have figures for the actual level of production, it cannot substitute the budgeted level of production for the actual level when performing variance analysis.
+When performing variance analysis, you must remember that you should compare like with like.
+For example, if the company doesn’t have figures for the actual production level, it cannot substitute the budgeted level of output for the actual level when performing variance analysis.
 This is why the flexed budget is important.
 Budgeted figures must be flexed to reflect the actual figures (or what the actual figures would have been).

 We will be talking about different types of variances.
 They can be classified as follows:

 - Direct labour rate variance

 - Volume variance

 - Efficiency variance